 Bears are usually active from dawn to dusk, but may become nocturnal to avoid people or to raid campgrounds.
 If you're in a tent at night and a bear shows up in your campsite, making your presence known with a cough or clearing your throat will probably be enough to send it scurrying.
 If you've properly squared away your campsite there shouldn't be a problem.
 While this type of attack is rare, US National Parks advises that you fight back if a bear does try to attack you while you're in your tent.

 Black bear: You can try to drive it away by confronting it, making yourself big and yelling at it.
-Make noise by banging on pots and pans, shaking a tarp or a garbage bag.
+Make noise by banging on pots and pans, or shaking a tarp or a garbage bag.

 Just make sure you have left it an avenue of escape.

 Brown (grizzly) bear: Do not try to drive these guys from your camp.
-Grab your stuff if you can safely and move away slowly towards a building or vehicle if possible.
+Grab your stuff if you can do so safely and move away slowly towards a building or vehicle if possible.
 Do not run.

 Things you can do to avoid bears while in the wilderness include: